Shubham0315/dockerCompose/InterviewQue/README.md

   - **One Command deployment** :- docker compose up -d / down -d

 - Docker compose simplifies multi container apps by defining services in single yaml file, managing networks and volumes
+- With single compose command we can create and start all services in our yml file(coonfig)
+- It works in all env like dev, staging, prod, testing